hongyunnchen/inet/showcases/visualizer/spectrum/doc/index.rst

 pixelated; with more detail, even if the canvas is zoomed in, the figure still doesn't become pixelated.

-The power density map feature can either use sampling to calculate the heatmap, i.e. sample the power density at various points in space, or calculate and draw the power density using the interpolation of the partitioning of the original multidimensional power density function.
-The latter requires more computing power but it's more accurate;
+The power density map feature can calculate the heatmap in three modes, controlled by the :par:`PowerDensityMapPixelMode` parameter:

+- ``sampling``: Use sampling to calculate the heatmap, i.e. sample the power density at the center of each pixel
+- ``partition``: Calculate and draw the power density using the interpolation of the partitioning of the original multidimensional power density function
+- ``mean``: Calculate and draw the mean of the power density on each pixel

-the former can lead to loss of detail due to undersampling in some corner cases.
+Sampling is the fastest, but it can lead to loss of detail due to undersampling in some corner cases.
+Partition is slower and more accurate; it paints coherent pixel areas, potentially painting the same pixel several times, leading to inaccurate pixel colors.
-This feature is controlled by the :par:`powerDensityMapSampling` parameter which pertains both to the main and the per-node figures; ``true`` by default.
+Mean is the slowest, but the most accurate.
+Note that the :par:`powerDensityMapPixelMode` parameter pertains both to the main and the per-node figures; ``mean`` by default.
+Similarly, the spectrogram figure has the :par:`SpectrogramPixelMode` parameter.

 .. note:: The power density map feature is very CPU-intensive but the visualization can use multiple CPU cores.